 - The Making Caring Common Project at the Harvard Graduate School of Education has created a tool to help K-12 schools visually map the relationships between students and staff.
 In schools using the "Relationship Mapping Strategy," faculty and school staff are presented with student rosters and asked to identify the students with whom they feel they have a strong connection.
 Students can likewise generate a list of connections and identify the faculty and staff with whom they feel they have strong connections.
-Schools can then work to ensure that every student has at least one-but ideally many-positive and stable relationships at school. - iCouldBe, a virtual mentoring program, connects high school students to online mentors who guide them through a college and career curriculum.
+Schools can then work to ensure that every student has at least one-but ideally many-positive and stable relationships at school.13 - iCouldBe, a virtual mentoring program, connects high school students to online mentors who guide them through a college and career curriculum.
 The curriculum combines network-mapping with a series of activities called "quests" that prompt students to identify and forge connections based on their academic and career interests.
 Many quests encourage students to reach out to other mentors on the iCouldBe platform who share their interests.
 Other quests ask students to build offline relationships at school or in their community.
-At each juncture, students add these additional connections to their network maps on the iCouldBe app.
-As a result, iCouldBe can keep up-to-date information on the number of connections students are forging throughout the course of their program.
+At each juncture, students identify these additional connections, which are, in turn, added to personalized network maps on the iCouldBe app.
+As a result, iCouldBe can keep up-to-date information on the number of connections students are forging throughout the course of their program, and students can visualize the growing web of relationships at their disposal.